jostbr/ecoviz/README.md

 Software package for personal economy tracking and visualization.

 ## How to get started
-Download the four source files and store them in a directory of choice.
+Download the four source files and store them in a directory of choice (or just clone the repository).
 Then when you have a new expense or income you run add_expense.py or add_income.py respectively, to save the expense/income to a data file.
-As for what type of expense/income type you should use, just do anything you want, for example rent, groceries, transport, entertainemnt, clothes, but try not to use too many different (not more than 10 for example).
+As for what type of expense/income type you should use, just do anything you want, for example rent, groceries, transport, entertainemnt, clothes, but try not to use too many different (not more than 8 for example).
 Some can maybe be combined into a "other" category.
 Now you have stored some economy data and can run ecoviz.py to visualize the data.
 Here the data can be visualized either for a (any) single month or for the entire time span since the beginning of expense/income tracking.
 Instructions for use of command line arguments can be found by providing `--help` flag to either of the three above mentioned scripts.

 **Note:** The code is not fully developed so in order for ecoviz.py to work properly, there needs to exist both expense and income data, i.e. you will have to have run add_expense.py and add_income.py with some input data.
 Also, even if you have entered a lot of expense data, ecoviz.py will still crash if there are no income data.